 - What were your initial impressions with the film?
 Did you like/dislike it?
 Did you feel it was an accurate representation of the times? - How were the suffragists portrayed? - Why were the suffragists ultimately successful?
 What were their tactics? - Do you think their strategies were intelligent and reasonable?
-Would you have picketed during a world war? statistics?Does this film do a good job of encouraging young adults, particularly young women, to Lucy Burns, etc. in the film relate to these vote?
+Would you have picketed during a world war?

+- Does this film do a good job of encouraging young adults, particularly young women, to vote?
 Would this film encourage you to vote?

 Afterwards, have the students discuss their ideas in groups of three or four.

 Choose some students to share their reflections with the class.